 All about fishing for spotted, smallmouth and largemouth bass.

 Bass are one of the most sought after of all the game fish.
 Its appeal spans cultures, age groups and genders to tap on the heart strings of anglers everywhere.
+Visit the Bass Knowledge Center for valuable information about bass and bass fishing.
 Join us in our endeavor to offer information about bass fishing on your favorite bass lake in Colorado.

 Colorado Bass Lakes

 Colorado's cold water is a limiting factor on bass fishing in CO.
 Many of the fisheries are too cold for bass.
 Those that are warm enough have a shorter growth season than lakes in the southern part of the states.
 Still there are nice opportunities for bass fishing in Colorado.
 Some of the major impoundments with a population of bass include Adobe Creek Reservoir, Aurora Reservoir, Bonny Reservoir, Carter Lake, Chatfield Reservoir, Cherry Creek Reservoir, Echo Canyon Reservoir, Horsetooth Reservoir, John Martin Reservoir, Lake Pueblo, Lathrop State Park, McPhee Reservoir, Navajo Reservoir, North Delaney Lake, North Sterling Reservoir, Pueblo Reservoir, Quincy Reservoir, Ridgway Reservoir, Rifle Gap Reservoir and Standley Lake.

 Many rivers and streams in the state have varying levels of smallmouth fishing.
 The Arkansas River, the Colorado River, the Yampa River and river systems surrounding the lakes on the Colorado Front Range are among the most popular.

 State Record: 11 lbs 6 oz